 Evidence for age-dependent mortality

 The survival model upon which the above analyses are based is the single-parameter exponential model which assumes an age-invariant mortality hazard.
 We also fitted five multi-parameter models that allow, in diﬀerent ways, mortality to vary with age.
 We did this to maximise our chance of detecting age-varying mortality (though aware of the risks of false positives with multiple estimations).
 In Fig. 6, we compare the predictive performance of the six models for describing lifespan in MRR studies of 33 species (see SOM for details).
 We categorised the evidence for age-dependent mortality in each species according to the performance of the five age-dependent models versus the exponential: ‘+’ indicated that all age-dependent models outperformed the exponential; ‘?’ indicated that the exponential outperformed one or more age-dependent models; and ‘-’ indicated that the exponential performed at least as well as all other models.
 Overall, we estimated that there were 8 ‘+’ species, where age-dependent mortality fit the data better; 11 ‘?’ species where the evidence was mixed; and 14 species where constant mortality models performed at least as well.
 The species where age-dependent mortality best fit the data included Ae.
 Aegypti, the main vector of dengue fever, Zika and chikungunya.
-These studies also tended to include multiple release MRR studies which, on average, were conducted over a longer period of time than the others, which may be why we failed to detect age-dependence in the latter (Fig S11).
+These studies also tended to include multiple release MRR studies which, on average, were conducted over a longer period of time than the others, which may be why we 76failed to detect age-dependence in the latter (Fig S11).

 In Fig. 7, we compare the predictive performance of the six models for describing lifespan in dissection studies of 25 species, and categorise the evidence in the same way as for the MRR analysis.
 By our metric, we determined that there were only two species with evidence for age-dependent mortality (A. gambiae s.l. and A. minimus).